Quantitative Graded Semantics and Spectra of Behavioural Metrics: Graded Quantitative Theories

-\subparagraph{Presentations of graded trace monads} We proceed to investigate the quantitative-algebraic presentation of graded trace monads, given by a Kleisli-distributive law of a metric space of action labels over some monad.
+\begin{theorem} Graded monads on $\Met$ presented by depth-$1$ graded quantitative theories are depth-$1$. \end{theorem} \begin{remark} A depth-1 graded monad~$\mathbb{M}$ can be reconstructed from its constituents of depth at most one, i.e.\ from $M_0$, $M_1$,~$\eta$, and the~$\mu^{nk}$ for $n+k\le 1$~\cite{DBLP:conf/concur/DorschMS19}.
+Graded semantics (\autoref{sec:logic}) does however make use of the full structure of~$\mathbb{M}$ also at higher depths. \end{remark}

+\phantomsection \subparagraph*{Presentations of graded trace monads} We proceed to investigate the quantitative-algebraic presentation of graded trace monads that are given by a Kleisli distributive law of the functor $\Act\times(-)$ (with $\Act$ being the space of action labels) over a monad (\autoref{expl:graded-monads}).
+Given a function $k\colon [0,1]^2\to [0,1]$ with suitable properties, we write~$\otimes$ for the tensor that equips the Cartesian product of two sets with the metric $d_{A\otimes B}((a, b), (a', b')) = k(d(a,a'), d(b, b'))$ generated by~$k$.
+This induces trace distances on $\Act^n$, $n\ge 0$, by viewing~$\Act^n$ as the $n$-fold tensor of~$\Act$.
+Examples include the Euclidean ($k(x,y)=\sqrt{x^2+y^2}$), supremum ($k(x,y)=\max(x,y)$), and Manhattan ($k(x,y)=x\oplus y$) distances.
+The fact that $k$ computes distances of traces recursively ``one symbol at a time'' translates into uniform depth-1 equations: